newmatik/miniprint/README.md

 ```
 sudo systemctl status miniprint.service
 ```

-## Security
-The API uses a hardcoded API key for authentication.
-It is recommended to use a more secure API key management system for production environments.

-## Logging
-Logging is set to DEBUG level, capturing detailed logs that can assist in diagnosing issues or understanding application behavior.

 ## Note
 This application is designed for demonstration and development purposes and may require additional security and error handling features for production use.